Training structure

 Faculty of Science

-This teaching unit is shared with MI students in the Chemistry Master's courses: ICAP P1, ICAP P2, MAT P1, MAT P2, BM (semester S2).
+This teaching unit is shared by MI students in the Master's in Chemistry program: ICAP P1, ICAP P2, MAT P1, MAT P2, and BM (semester S2) courses.
 The following topics will be covered:

-- Alternative or eco-compatible solvents for synthesis and extraction;
+- Alternative or eco-friendly solvents for synthesis and extraction;

 CM: 13